robboby13/Udacity/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

-###Data Analysis

 Here is an exploratory visualization of the data set.
 It is a bar chart showing all 43 classes and the number of samples associated with each class.

 ![alt text](https://github.com/robboby13/Udacity/blob/master/CarND-Traffic-Sign-Classifier-Project/images/training_sign_bar_chart.png)

 Each classID had an appropriate label for their respective German Traffic Sig

 ![alt text](https://github.com/robboby13/Udacity/blob/master/CarND-Traffic-Sign-Classifier-Project/images/classes.png)

-###Design and Test a Model Architecture

 When preparing the data for training it was required to convert the traffic sign images from RGB (32, 32, 3) to grayscale (32, 32, 1).
 To do this we used the openCV library with python3 bindings.
 Following this step the data was normalized.
 Both of these functions were input into the preprocess function resulting in the following.

 ![alt text](https://github.com/robboby13/Udacity/blob/master/CarND-Traffic-Sign-Classifier-Project/images/processed_grayscaled_normalized.png)

 My final model was based off the LeNet2 architecture and consisted of the following layers (as commented in the code)

 Layer 1: Convolution: input(32, 32, 1) output(28, 28, 6)

 Layer 1: Activation Function (Relu)

 Layer 1: Pooling: input(28, 28, 6) output(14, 14, 6)

 Layer 2: Convolution: input(14, 14, 6) output(10, 10, 16)

 Layer 2: Activation (Relu)

 Layer 2: Pooling: input(10, 10, 16) output(5, 5, 16)

 Layer 3: Convolution: input(5, 5, 16) output(1, 1, 400)

 Layer 3: Activation (Relu)

 Layer 3: Flatten: input(5,5,16) output(400)

 Layer 3: Flatten X: input(1,1,400) output(400)

 Layer 3: Concat: input(400 + 400) output(800)

 Layer 3: Dropout

 Layer 4 (Fully Connected): input(800) output(43)

-When the training the model EPOCHS, BATCH_SIZE, and sigma were adjusted to reach a 93% accuaracy mark.
+When training the model EPOCHS, BATCH_SIZE, and sigma were adjusted to reach a 93% accuaracy mark.

 My final model results were:
 * validation set accuracy of 93.1%